Warning about fraudulent communications using the name of QS

 How to identify the fraud communications and react appropriately:

 - QS does not engage any third party in their communication with delegates.
-Please note that all QS staff send their emails via QS or QS Asia domains (e.g. firstname.lastname@example.org or email@example.com).
+Please note that all QS staff send their emails via QS or QS Branding and Conferences domains (e.g. email@example.com or firstname.lastname@example.org).
 Please do not engage in any financial or other important transaction enticed by a person whose email address does not come from QS domain

 - In the event you received a letter email or phone call that uses the name of QS, you may wish to send an inquiry by email to email@example.com to make sure the request has been legitimately put forward on behalf of QS.